Dsmith3813/My-Python-Learning/README.md

 # Python Learning Stuff
 A place where I display my bad codding while learning.

 I'm just now, 3-03-2023 learning how to use GitHub.
 A friend suggested that I use GitHub as I might learn from others that may help me by suggesting better ways of doing things in python.
-Right now I'm using VScode, Python 3.10. something on aApple MBP M1.
-Planning to going to python V11 soon.
-I'm thinking about 11.1 as a safe upgrade.
+Right now I'm using VScode, Python 3.11.3 on a Apple MBP M1.

 I don't know how to use GitHub for learning, but here I am and I'll be reading the doc's.